jtleek/talkguide/README.md

 The importance of point 1 can't be overstated.
 The primary reason you are giving talks is for people to get to know you.
 Being well regarded is absolutely not the goal of academia.
 However, being well known and well regarded can make a huge range of parts of your job easier.
 So first and foremost make sure you don't forget to talk to people before, after, and during your talk.

 Point 2 is more important than point 3.
 As a scientist, it is hard to accept that the primary purpose of a talk is advertising, not science.
+See for example Hilary Mason's great presentation [Entertain, don't teach](http://www.hilarymason.com/speaking/speaking-entertain-dont-teach/).
 Here are reasons why entertainment is more important:

 * People will legit fall asleep on you if you don't keep them awake - this is embarrassing
 * People will never understand your ideas/software/results if they fell asleep and didn't hear about them